The main rules of silk care

 - Never shake them strongly as this might displace the hand layered silk floss inside the duvet.

-- The traditional way to clean silk duvets and pillows is to air them on a sunny day in the shade, 2-3 times per year.
+- Do not wash.
+The traditional way to clean silk duvets and pillows is to air them on a sunny day in the shade, 2-3 times per year.

-- Spillages can be treated by wiping the affected area with a clean white damp cloth, or delicate hand washing using natural detergent ONLY for silk and water at 30ºC.
+- Spillages could be treated by wiping the affected area with a clean white damp cloth, or delicate hand washing of stains using soap and warm water.
 Dry the duvet fully spread out.

 - Protect against moths.